thu-ml/tianshou/docs/tutorials/batch.rst

    </details><br>

-2. It is often the case that the observations returned from the environment are NumPy ndarrays but the policy requires ``torch.Tensor`` for prediction and learning.
+2. It is often the case that the observations returned from the environment are all NumPy ndarray but the policy requires ``torch.Tensor`` for prediction and learning.
 In this regard, Tianshou provides helper functions to convert the stored data in-place into Numpy arrays or Torch tensors.

 3. ``obj.stack_([a, b])`` is the same as ``Batch.stack([obj, a, b])``, and ``obj.cat_([a, b])`` is the same as ``Batch.cat([obj, a, b])``.
 Considering the frequent requirement of concatenating two ``Batch`` objects, Tianshou also supports ``obj.cat_(a)`` to be an alias of ``obj.cat_([a])``.